Actually47/electron-vue-vite/README.md

 ## Overview

 The electron-vue-vite boilerplate is built on vite boilerplate along with the vue router and pinia for centralized state management, and it does not change anything in the vite boilerplate except for the history mode of the vue router, which is required for vue router to work in electron.
-As for what this change actually means, it replaces `useWebHistory` with `useWebHashHistory` because electron cannot use the usual webhistory method, and this is all that has changed in vite's boilerplate.
+As for what this change means, it replaces `useWebHistory` with `useWebHashHistory` because electron cannot use the usual webhistory method, and this is all that has changed in vite's boilerplate.
 Two new files were created in the boilerplate root, main.js and preload.js, based on the format outlined in the official electron documentation, but we modified the main.js file to support hot reloading by replacing

 ```js